 Dr Allen will continue to work at St. Damian's Surgery in Melksham and The Bradford on Avon Health Centre.

-More information and photograph coming soon...
+More information about Dr Allen and photograph will be coming soon...

 OUR LOCUM DOCTORS

 As a practice we try to use locum doctors only when absolutely necessary – for example, to allow our GPs to be involved with major development work at the Primary Care Trust.
 We also try to use the same locums wherever possible to assist with continuity of care.
 They are a much needed and welcome part of our team.